As the military model of leadership falls into disrepute, business leaders can no longer rely on being able to control their people.

 When all is said and done, you actually shouldn’t want to control people.
 The problem with control is that, although it’s easy to achieve in the short term, it’s not sustainable and viable in the long term – whether you’re working with colleagues in the workplace or children in your home.

 When you go for control over people, you’ve got to be around to control them.
-Whether it’s staff at work or at remote locations or children at home, they’re only under control when they’re under your control – when you’re around to control them.
+Whether it’s staff at work or children at home, they’re only under control when they’re under your control – when you’re around to control them.
 When you’re not around, however – and you can’t be around all the time – they’re completely out of control.
 They do their own thing and rebel against you and what you stand for.
 People rebel against control because when you try to control them they feel they have been disempowered.

 The thing you want in people’s lives, therefore, is influence.
 That’s because when you have influenced people, your influence stays with them whether you’re there or not.
 And that influence is also a lot more long lasting.
 Think about someone who influenced your life at some or other time.
 It may have been decades ago, but I’m willing to bet that you’ll be the first to acknowledge that their influence has stayed with you!